Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-When I first brought Capone (my MCC) home to the loft, Clyde (the guinea pig) was living in large hutch, similar to that of a rabbit hutch.
+When I first brought Capone (my Maine Coon) home to the loft, Clyde (the guinea pig) was living in a large hutch, similar to that of a rabbit hutch.

 I took a rabbit hutch liner (available at Tractor Supply Company) and fit a tray of plywood and trim around it.
 Then, I ran four corner poles and wrapped them with chicken wire.

 Lastly, when Capone moved in, I took tongue and groove 7 inch siding and added a "guard rail" around the bottom to prevent Capone from being able to stand up and see eye-to-eye with the guinea pig.

 I have had them on the ground together and Capone regards him with polite interest.
-However, they are never to free roam unattended.
-By having a good boundary, they serve as good companions for each other.
+However, they are never free to roam unattended.
+By having a safe boundary, they serve as good companions for each other.

 I have a 7 yr old Maine Coon cat.
 He is a male.
-I have the lucky fortune of getting a 7 yr old female Maine Coon cat as well.
+I have the lucky fortune of getting a 7 yr old female Maine Coon as well.
 Do you believe that they will mix well.
 Mine has been an only child.

-Also have a problem with my cat throwing up hairballs.
+Also, I have a problem with my cat throwing up hairballs.
 Have tried him on every food imaginable.

 I have also tried some sort of stuff you get from the vet.
-It is like a salmon flavored gel to put on his paws.
+It is like a salmon-flavored gel to put on his paws.
 This has not helped either.

 I think you would be very happy with the addition of a new girl.
 My boy and girl are seven years old as well, and they are a nice compliment to each other.